 - Adventurer Archaeologist: Jack is an archaeologist (and he's very insistent that he's not a tomb raider).

 - An Aesop: Jack's lecture about how foreign government should return pillaged artifacts to their home nations.

 - The Ageless: Ok-Soo and General Nangong

 - Authority Equals Asskicking: Meng Yi, a lone soldier, kills about 100 guys before finally being killed, simply because he wasn't shot full of arrows at the start.
 Also he puts a spear straight through a guy while flying through the air and pulls it out the other side!
-Also the other Generals, but not as Badass.
+And he is defeated only because one of his enemies pretended to be surrendering before swiftly attacking his off guard Also the other Generals, but not as Badass.